masfernandez/nginx-proxy-local-development/README.md

 ping backend.127.0.0.1.xip.io
 ```

 If you prefer using your custom SLD like my-cool-app.com instead &lt;whatever&gt;.xip.io, you can also use this repo to generate your own custom CA and certs.
-El principal inconveniente de esto es que tendrás que apuntar my-cool-app.com a la 127.0.0.1 IP editando el archivo /etc/hosts.
+The main drawback of this is that you will have to point my-cool-app.com to the 127.0.0.1 IP by editing the /etc/hosts file.
 Choosing this way I recommend using [Gas Mask](https://github.com/2ndalpha/gasmask).

 ### Fast usage as standalone tool

-Configure Nginx vhost example located in docker/nginx/conf.d/backend.127.0.0.1.xip.io.conf as your needs.
+Configure the Nginx vhost example located in docker/nginx/conf.d/backend.127.0.0.1.xip.io.conf as your needs.

 That vhost example is using:
 - Subdomain: backend.127.0.0.1.xip.io